2020 CRITERIA CHECKLIST

 NYC Overlay

-NYC Overlay projects may either earn 6 points by following the full criterion as written or may earn 3 points for providing broadband internet access with at least a speed of 25/3 mbs in all project common amenity areas (including lobbies and community rooms but not required to include corridors and stairwells and exterior areas), available to residents and staff.
+Projects may earn 6 points by following the full criterion as written, or may earn 3 points for providing broadband internet access with at least a speed of 25/3 mbs in all project common amenity areas (including lobbies, lounges, common rooms, laundry rooms, outdoor areas, and other shared spaces) available to residents and staff.

 Ensure all units and common spaces in the property have broadband internet access with at least a speed of 25/3 mbs.